If the earth was a single state, Istanbul would be its capital.”- Napoleon Bonaparte

 What do you love most about Turkish Culture and hospitality?

 In my experience Turkish people have a deep love for life, with all its flaws, that’s infectious and inclusive.
-The generosity, both material and in spirit, seeps into you as a traveler and you leave as a bigger-hearted, better person.
+The generosity, both material and in spirit, seeps into you as a traveller and you leave as a bigger-hearted, better person.
 Your waistline doesn’t usually escape the growth either!

 You can read the full interview with Julia here: